Book a Call

 How Worry and Fear Block Gratitude — and What Helps

-The apartment where we live brings me joy every day — from the evening lights along curved pathways lined with tropical plants, to palm trees silhouetted against the early morning sky, to the brick paving–so intricately designed and displayed.
+The apartment we are staying at the moment is a joy for me every day, from the lighting at night on the curved pathways adorned with tropical plants to the palm trees silhouetted against the early-morning sky to the way the brick paving is intricately designed and laid.
 I am grateful for the creativity and thoughtfulness that went into the design and landscaping of these buildings and grounds.

 The miracle is that I am here, and what was I doing?
 I was worrying about things beyond my control, and that might not even happen.
 What a waste of my precious time.
 Many people do not have an apartment and live on the street, in a shelter, in a subway, or in a war-torn country, with the constant fear of being bombed.